 Where And When To Use It

-A lake or open water where you might have to contend with windy conditions can be ideal for using a kayak anchor trolley.
-Other water where there is mild current, such as a slow-moving river, can also be ideal situations.
+A lake or open water where you might have to contend with windy conditions can be ideal.
+Other water where there is mild current, such as a slow-moving river, can also be perfect.

 It might be best not to use an anchor trolley if you’re in particularly strong currents, such as a fast-flowing river.